KWDB/docs/en/deployment/cluster-config/cluster-config-docker.md

 ## Configure Startup Flags

 While KWDB provides reasonable default settings, you can customize its behavior by modifying the startup flags.
 Your custom settings will override the default values.
-For a list of all supported parameters, see [Cluster Parameter Configuration](../../db-operation/cluster-settings-config.md).
+For a list of all supported parameters, see [Cluster Parameters](../../db-operation/cluster-settings-config.md#cluster-parameters).

 To modify startup flags: